 Upcoming Talks

-Marco Passarotti (21 January 2026 at 12:30 CET)
+Marco Passarotti (21 January 2026)

 LiLa (and LiITA) and Lexicography.
 Exploiting the Interaction between Lexical (and Textual) Resources